Azhdarchidae: Former and possible azhdarchid genera

 There have been many pterosaur genera that were once assigned to the Azhdarchidae, but have since been reassigned to other pterosaur groups.
 Alanqa and Argentinadraco, for example, have sometimes been referred to Azhdarchidae, but recent phylogenetic studies have recovered these as either forming their own family, the Alanqidae, or within the family Thalassodromidae.
 The genus Bakonydraco, also initially classified as an azhdarchid, has been recovered as a tapejarid in many recent studies.
 Volgadraco and Bogolubovia, both assigned to this family in at least one study, are currently considered pteranodontians.
 The pterosaur Montanazhdarcho has also been reclassified as a non-azhdarchid, with phylogenetic analyses recovering it as either an alanqid, or as a basal azhdarchiform.

 The genus Navajodactylus was tentatively assigned to this family, but its status has been questioned.
 The pterosaur Tethydraco has been suggested to have been an azhdarchid in one study, but this assignment has not been found in other analyses, with most finding it as a pteranodontian.
+Additionally a questionable basal azhdarchid was described from the Campanian aged Grünbach Formation of Austria.